celo-org/docs/blog/01-21-2023-how-to-build-a-basic-crud-app-in-solidity/how-to-build-a-basic-crud-app-in-solidity.md

 `> await instance.updateTech(1, "React.js")`

-Let’s check the array again
-The spelling is successfully fixed
+Let’s check the array again, the spelling is successfully fixed.

 ### Deleting a Technology name

 The last operation is to delete a value:
 `> await instance.deleteTech(5)`

-Read the array
-The “svelte” item has been deleted from the list
+Read the array, the “svelte” item has been deleted from the list

 # Conclusion